 Negligent or reckless drivers generally strike pedestrians because they don't prioritize safety while driving.
 If you have suffered injuries during a pedestrian accident as a result of a careless motor vehicle driver, the law permits you to seek damages in civil court.

-Contact an experienced pedestrian accident lawyer at Dolman Law Group and Sibley Dolman to discuss your accident and injuries, determine your eligibility for compensation, and devise the best course of action for your individual circumstances.
+Contact an experienced pedestrian accident lawyer at Dolman Law Group Accident Injury Lawyers, PA to discuss your accident and injuries, determine your eligibility for compensation, and devise the best course of action for your individual circumstances.
 Call us today at 833-552-7274 (833-55-CRASH) to schedule a free consultation.

-Dolman Law Group’s and Sibley Dolman’s Results in Personal Injury Claims
+Dolman Law Group Accident Injury Lawyers, PA's Results in Personal Injury Claims

-The skilled legal team at Dolman Law Group and Sibley Dolman have extensive experience representing clients who have sustained injuries because of the negligence of others, including those who have suffered injuries in pedestrian accidents.
-The firm’s dedication to client advocacy, case preparation, and seeking justice has led to the recovery of millions in damages from settlements and verdicts.
+The skilled legal team at Dolman Law Group Accident Injury Lawyers, PA have extensive experience representing clients who have sustained injuries because of the negligence of others, including those who have suffered injuries in pedestrian accidents.
+The firm's dedication to client advocacy, case preparation, and seeking justice has led to the recovery of millions in damages from settlements and verdicts.

 Some recent case results include: